+This work has partially been supported by the Federal Ministry of Economics and Technology.
 We thank Klaus Spreckelsen from Open Grid Europe GmbH for his support and Timo Berthold and Stefan Heinz from the MATHEON B20 project for their support on adapting the SCIP solver.
+The coauthor Armin Fügenschuh acknowledges a Konrad-Zuse Fellowship.